LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 ======================================

 Applications, components, and libraries often print all sorts of messages.
-These include banners, logging, debugging, and computation results messages but also, in some cases, user interaction messages.
+These include banners, logging, debugging, and computation results messages.
+But also, in some cases, user interaction messages.
 However, the authors of applications, components, and libraries often cannot anticipate the context where their software will be used and thus decide which and when messages should be displayed, suppressed, or diverted.
 Consider the different components in a Logtalk application development and deployment.
 At the base level, you have the Logtalk compiler and runtime.
-The compiler writes messages related to e.g. compiling and loading files, compiling entities, compilation warnings and errors.
+The compiler writes messages related to e.g. compiling and loading files, compiling entities, and compilation warnings and errors.
 The runtime may write banner messages or throw execution errors that may result in printing human-level messages.
-The development environment can be console-based or you may be using a GUI tool such as PDT.
+The development environment can be console-based, or you may be using a GUI tool such as PDT.
 In the latter case, PDT needs to intercept the Logtalk compiler and runtime messages to present the relevant information using its GUI.
 Then you have all the other components in a typical application.
 For example, your own libraries and third-party libraries.
-The libraries may want to print messages on its own, e.g. banners, debugging information, or logging information.
+The libraries may want to print messages on their own, e.g. banners, debugging information, or logging information.
 As you assemble all your application components, you want to have the final word on which messages are printed, where, and when.
 Uncontrolled message